Weeks after blistering Georgia's GOP governor, Donald Trump warms to Brian Kemp

 Trump’s words marked a major departure from his comments at a rally earlier this month, where Trump tore into the governor in an Atlanta arena that is only blocks from the Georgia Capitol, blaming him for his narrow 2020 loss in the state.

 In a roughly 10-minute tirade on Aug.
 3, Trump railed against Kemp for not giving into his false theories of election fraud.
-He also blamed the governor for not stopping a local district attorney from prosecuting him and several associates for his efforts to overturn the results.
+He also blamed the governor for not stopping a local district attorney from prosecuting him and others for their efforts to overturn the results.

 “He’s a bad guy.
 He’s a disloyal guy.
 And he’s a very average governor,” Trump said then.
 “Little Brian, little Brian Kemp.
 Bad guy.”